-The MDArrayToTable() function "flattens" a multi-dimensional array into a two-dimensional relational table.
 The MDTable() function does the inverse, creating a multi-dimensional array from a table of values.
 Viewing tabular results in a multi-dimensional form via MDTable() often provides informative new perspective on existing data.

 Many external application programs, including spreadsheets and relational databases, are limited to two-dimensional tables.
-Thus, when transferring multi-dimensional data between these applications and Analytica, it might be necessary to convert multi-dimensional data into two-dimensional tables before transferring.
+Thus, before transferring multi-dimensional data between these applications and Analytica, it might be necessary to convert between multi-dimensional arrays and two-dimensional tables.